RequirementEngineering/ch-re-CesarCanoReyna/Trabajo.md

 # SRS ViveBus application.
 ### 1. Introduction
+•	Purpose:
-•	Purpose: This document is intended to publicize the general operation of the ViveBus software in Ciudad Juárez, is aimed at all users of this and every new member who goes on green public transport.
+* This document is intended to publicize the general operation of the ViveBus software in Ciudad Juárez, is aimed at all users of this and every new member who goes on green public transport.

 •	Scope:
 * The name of the finish product it will be “ViveBus App”.
-* The page should promote the products offered by the Quinta Alejandra and to give a simple way to communicate with the business managers. * The benefits of this page is that those interested have an easier way to find the services, as well as to communicate with the managers, the main objective being to facilitate the way of communication between the client and the provider.
+* The application should promote the benefits offered by the ViveBus application and offer a simple way to travel and get to know each of the stations picked up throughout the city.
+* The benefits of this page is that those interested have an easier way to find the services, as well as to communicate with the managers, the main objective being to facilitate the way of communication between the client and the provider.

 •	Definitions, acronyms, and abbreviations